15532th/avtdl/README.md

 ***

 Before version 1.0 all plugin entities were stateful, in a sense that if a certain entity of specific plugin is used in multiple chains, all instances would produce all records consumed by any of them.
-Old behavior can be enabled on per-entity basic by enabling `reset_origin` option.
+Old behavior can be enabled on per-entity basis by enabling `reset_origin` option.

 In its simplest form, a `chain` includes one monitor, zero or more `filters` and ends with an `action`.
 It is possible to list multiple `monitors` sequentially in one `chain`: